Zachary Graham

 Research Scientist

-He received a bachelor’s degree in Spanish from The Ohio State University in 2007 and a master’s and Ph.D, from the University of Kansas in 2010 and 2014. respectively.
-He completed my postdoctoral training in muscle physiology from 2014-2018 at the National Center for the Medical Consequences of Spinal Cord Injury at the James J. Peters VA Medical Center in the Bronx, NY, after which he joined the Birmingham VA Health Care System.
+He received a bachelor’s degree in Spanish from The Ohio State University in 2007 and a Master’s and Ph.D, from the University of Kansas in 2010 and 2014. respectively.
+He completed postdoctoral training in muscle physiology from 2014-2018 at the National Center for the Medical Consequences of Spinal Cord Injury at the James J. Peters VA Medical Center in the Bronx, NY.
+He currently has additional affiliations at the University of Alabama-Birmingham, the Birmingham VA Medical Center and the James J. Peters VA Medical Center in the Bronx, NY.